What is Agitation

 Pouring with force to create movement

 Pouring from higher up or with more flow creates turbulence that agitates the bed.
 This is passive agitation—you are not touching the coffee, but the water flow itself causes movement.
+Higher pour rates create greater turbulence and more aggressive agitation, useful for coarser grinds that resist channeling.

 4. WDT (Weiss Distribution Technique)